kapilt/juju-softlayer/README.rst

   $ juju add-relation wordpress mysql

 We can terminate allocated machines by their machine id.
-By default with the docean plugin, machines are forcibly terminated which will also terminate any service units on those machines::
+By default with the softlayer plugin, machines are forcibly terminated which will also terminate any service units on those machines::

   $ juju slayer terminate-machine 1 2